-Children in this age group (the latency stage of childhood development) begin to demonstrate some characteristics that distinguish them from the previous stage including (among others): a focus on rules, black and white thinking, a reality (rather than fantasy) orientation, a desire to socialize in groups and the creation of social hierarchies.
-As with every stage in your child’s development, this time period also requires special consideration for effective discipline.
-Here are some suggestions for providing discipline and training for your six, seven or eight year old:
+Children between the ages of six and eight (middle childhood) will demonstrate some characteristics that distinguish them from the previous stage including (among others): a focus on rules, black and white thinking, a reality (rather than fantasy) orientation, increased independence, a desire to socialize in groups, a desire to please others, and an increased concern for others.

-- Speak their language.
 You may find that discipline that deals in a “currency” that is meaningful to your child can be very effective at this age.
 This means that a loss of a valued privilege can go a long way in correcting a pattern of misbehavior.
-Remember to not just stop there.
-Lasting change is best achieved when positive corrective measures are included as well (for example: if your child demonstrates poor self-control with a sibling, you can remove the use of a favorite video game for a period of time but during that time play The Anger Game to reinforce the importance of self-control).
+But keep in mind that lasting change is best achieved when positive corrective measures are included as well.
+For example, if your child demonstrates poor self-control with a sibling, you can remove the use of a favorite video game for a period of time but during that time play an anger game (not an affiliate link) to reinforce the importance of self-control.

 This is an age when opportunities for joining clubs, taking after school classes and sports abound.
 Developmentally, they want to be with peer and enjoy organized activities.
 It can be very easy to over-schedule your child.
 Many parents fear that they will miss some hidden talent or gift if they do not expose their child to every opportunity available.
 This is simply untrue.